TLS Keylog

 When you actually need this

-- Reproducing a Chromium DevTools-style waterfall but with raw bytes underneath.
+- Reproducing a Chromium DevTools-style waterfall with raw bytes underneath.
 Useful for benchmarking and for proving correctness of a custom fingerprint.

 When you don't need this